 Renting out an inherited property

 Sometimes, landlords fall into renting because they inherited a property from a relative (5% according to the UK Landlord Survey 2021).
 In 2017, Royal London estimated that £400 billion worth of property was set to be passed from grandparents to younger generations.
-With an aging population, this figure looks likely to increase.
+With an ageing population, this figure looks likely to increase.

 If they already have a home of their own, many people in this situation choose to let it out.
 Some decide to sell a home they’ve inherited, but this can be difficult if the property is old and needs improvement.
 Renting the property out, whether short or long term, generates income to pay for repairs and redecorating whilst the property value increases over time.
 Plus, if it has a particularly sentimental value such as being a childhood home, some may prefer to keep the property ‘in the family’ rather than sell it on.